reuk/wayverb/docs_source/context.md

 Room acoustics algorithms fall into two main categories: *geometric*, and *wave-based* [@southern_spatial_2011].
-Wave-based methods aim to solve the wave equation numerically, simulating the actual behaviour of sound waves within an enclosure.
-Geometric methods instead make some simplifying assumptions about the behaviour of sound waves, which result in faster but less accurate simulations.
+Wave-based methods aim to solve the wave equation numerically, simulating the actual behaviour of sound waves within an enclosed space.
+Geometric methods instead make some simplifying assumptions about the behaviour of sound, which result in faster but less accurate simulations.
 These assumptions generally ignore all wave properties of sound, choosing to model sound as independent *rays*, *particles*, or *phonons*.